JunehyukYoo/openfloor/README.md

 ## 🛠️ Development

 To run the app locally, setup instructions are available in the separate `/frontend` and `/backend` folders.
 More details are present in their respective README files.

+## 🤝 Contributing

+Contributions are welcome!
+Follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Commit your changes and push them to your branch.
+4. Create a pull request describing your changes.

+## 🙏 Acknowledgments

+- Inspired by the drive to make personal growth fun, social, and intellectually engaging.
+- Built with love, late nights, and a vision for a more thoughtful and motivated world.
+- Thanks to the open source community and the educators who believe in the power of dialogue.

+## 📬 Contact

+For inquiries, suggestions, or support, reach out via:

+- Email: yoo.junehyuk@gmail.com
+- Discord: @notjune

+Debate, deliberate, and decide with **Openfloor**!